Bounger2/RTMGCN/README.md

   * et al.

  # Example Dataset
- PeMS03,PeMS04,PeMS07,PeMS08 and SZ-taxi (flow, speed, occupancy, weather)
+ PeMS03,PeMS04,PeMS07,PeMS08 and SZ-taxi (flow, speed, occupancy, weather, news)

 # Acknowledgments
 We would like to thank the following individuals and organizations for their contributions to this project: